RichieXie5566/Django-Learning/README.md

 PayPal paying function is working, please use sandbox account.

-Credit Cards paying isn't working, click the button will create order at the back-end of PostgreSQL on railway or localhost's PostgreSQL.
+Credit Cards paying isn't working, click the button will create order at the back-end of PostgreSQL on Railway or localhost's PostgreSQL.

+## 1.Element and tree
+### Using Python3.12 Django PostgreSQL Railway
 ```
 Ecom-retry
 ├─ ecom